Raymond Roberson, Administrative Assistant

 - Personality Disorders

-Although the department of Psychiatry at the Cook County Health and Hospital System (CCHHS) is one department, two major portions exist.
+Although the department of Psychiatry at the Cook County Health (CCH) is one department, two major portions exist.
 The department can be divided into general psychiatry offering traditional psychiatric services throughout the system apart from corrections and correctional psychiatry at both Cermak Health Services of the Cook County Jail and the Juvenile Temporary Detention Center (JTDC).

 General psychiatric services take place at two hospitals, (John H. Stroger Jr. Hospital and Provident Hospital) 16 outlying clinics, and the Ruth M. Rothstein CORE center.
 At present time, we serve between upwards to 30,000 patient visits yearly.
 Although the bulk of services provided relates to adult outpatient services for medication evaluation and management, we also serve children and adolescents, those with significant substance abuse problems, and consultative services to general physicians who care for patients who are hospitalized that have active psychiatric problems requiring treatment.